Carola is a mental health advocate and a freelance writer who focuses on mental health, mental illness, and cognitive conditions.

 We can point out their anger in a gentle, non-judgmental way, and suggest they seek support from friends and loved ones, counseling, or mental health services.

-When we lose someone we care about, we may be the target for other people’s wrath.
+When we lose someone we care about, we may be the target of other people’s wrath.
 We need to diffuse this anger if we can and reach out to them with empathy and concern.
 We may have to set and enforce boundaries to keep ourselves free from the harm their bad behavior could cause.
 Hopefully, everyone will calm down and re-establish relationships over time.

 Grief: Coping with the loss of your loved one, American Psychological Association